mzerek/solutions/README.md

 12. Parsing Apache access log in Java - serach IP
 14. Missing characters to make a string Pangram
 15. Students with maximum average score
+16.Queries to check if a number lies in N ranges of L-R
 18. Count trailing zeroes in factorial of a number
 27. Can you write a threadsafe singleton in java
 26. Obliczanie śniegu zamkniętego w szczelinach górskich